wompking/carminiteblocks/README.md

 ## Carminite Tools

 **Carminite Tools** are, well, tools made out of Carminite.
 They are crafted like other tools, using the same crafting recipe where Carminite replaces the material being used.
 They have 1.6x the attack speed of their iron counterparts, but the same damage and durability rating.
-Carminite tools generate inside Ruined Portal chests. [*(figure ADD LATER)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-???)
+Carminite tools generate inside Ruined Portal chests. [*(figure 32)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-32)

 Their special ability is *Item Magnetism*; when a Carminite tool is used, any dropped items resulting from the action will be teleported to the player using the tool.
 For example, if you were to use a Carminite Pickaxe to mine a block, the block would teleport to you. [*(figure 29)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-29) However, if you were to use a Carminite Pickaxe to kill a mob, the items would also teleport to you, since the effect is independent of the action performed.